sebastian-ch/stromFarms/README.md

-Made a website about my Stardew Valley farm to practice react, router, etc.
+Made a website about my Stardew Valley farm to practice react, react-router, flexbox, grid, etc.